quercia-dev/birdclef2025/README.md

 ![](img/train_spectrogram_12_dbscan.png)
 - _Agglomerative clustering_: we identified 'ward' as the best clustering rule.
 We attribute this to minimizing total variance within the cluster, preferring "self-contained" units.

-In order to enforce wider cluster 'windows', we also experimented with different ways to enforce continuity of the clusters in time: first encouraging time continuity by adding the time index to the data as an additional column, and second by experimenting with enforcing it as a hardcoded constraint.
+In order to enforce wider cluster windows, we also experimented with different ways to enforce continuity of the clusters in time: first encouraging time continuity by adding the time index to the data as an additional column, and second by experimenting with enforcing it as a hardcoded constraint.
 In both cases, we were unable to produce distinct results that could be usable for an initial filtering.

 We also attempted to perform clustering on MFCC coefficients, but we were not able to produce results even comparable to the mel ones: clusters would form around audio without discernible differences, as if the microphone would collect additional details, not relevant to the classification task.
 These results further discouraged us from using MFCC coefficients in our investigation.

 We also experimented with K-means clustering, using the primary and secondary labels as a reference for the number of clusters, accounting for an extra cluster given by 'unlabelled'.

 Overall, tweaking the cluster parameters was effective on a case by case basis, but the sensitivity to changes in the recording setup, especially across different origins for the data makes it an ineffective tool for the segmentation of the whole dataset, especially considering the performance on unlabelled data.
-We opted to move to
+We concluded that clustering was not a viable approach for isolating the bird calls within full recordings, given its limited effectiveness and high sensitivity to recording variations.
+We moved to explore alternative ways of extracting the animal calls, detailing our methods in the following sections.

 # Challenges to Modelling